Financial Assistance

 Our Financial Assistance is here to help you manage your money worries.

-We give a range of support to pharmacists and their families, former pharmacists, trainees, and students who are facing financial difficulties due to unexpected hardship*, for example ill health, unemployment, bereavement, care costs and unexpected events.
-You can find more information about the types of financial assistance we offer further down on this page.
+Financial worries affect most of us at some point in our lives.
+We provide a range of support to pharmacists and their families, former pharmacists, trainees, and students who are facing financial difficulties due to unexpected circumstances such as a reduction in your income and find it a struggle to pay bills, or unexpected challenges such as bereavement, relationship breakdowns or illness have caused financial stress.
+You can find more information about the types of financial support we offer further down on this page.

 Jump to …